Men and Women (1999 film)

-Men and Women (男男女女 (Nánnán nǚnǚ)) is a 1999 Chinese comedy-drama film directed by Liu Bingjian.
-The film was co-written by Cui Zi'en, one of the few openly gay writers in China.
-Cui also has a cameo-role in the film, as the host of an underground radio show.
+Men and Women (男男女女 (Nánnán nǚnǚ)) is a 1999 Chinese comedy-drama film directed by Liu Bingjian, one of China's few films regarding LGBT matters.

-One of China's few films touching on LGBT-films, Men and Women was cast with openly gay actors.
-Unlike earlier films like Zhang Yuan's East Palace, West Palace, Men and Women focused on the daily lives of its characters, rather than their underground existence in Chinese society.

-The film won a FIPRESCI award at the 1999 Locarno International Film Festival.

 Plot

 Men and Women follows the travels of a young homosexual man, Xiao Bo, who goes to Beijing in search of a job.
 There he is taken in by Qing Jie, who not only gives him a home in her apartment, but also a job in her clothing store.
 While she tries to set Xiao Bo with her friend A Meng, Xiao Bo resists and eventually moves out when he is assaulted by Qing Jie's husband.
 He moves in with his friend, Chong Chong, with whom a romantic relationship is kindled.

 Qing Jie, meanwhile, discovers that she may have feelings for A Meng, and decides to leave her husband.